Skip to content

 • various universities

-His wide-ranging audiences have also included writers’ festivals, libraries, bookshops, regional art galleries, historical societies, schools, history teachers’ conferences, Probus and Rotary groups, Lions Clubs, U3A classes, the National Trust, Legacy branches, mechanics institutes, diverse cultural associations, and a variety of clubs such as the Naval & Military, Lyceum, Australian, Savage, Athenaeum, Melbourne, Geelong and Kelvin Clubs.
+Ross’s wide-ranging audiences have also included writers’ festivals, libraries, bookshops, regional art galleries, historical societies, schools, history teachers’ conferences, Probus and Rotary groups, Lions Clubs, U3A classes, the National Trust, Legacy branches, mechanics institutes, diverse cultural associations, and a variety of clubs such as the Naval & Military, Lyceum, Australian, Savage, Athenaeum, Melbourne, Geelong and Kelvin Clubs.

 He has also provided several presentations to each of the following: the Walter and Eliza Hall Institute, the Sydney Institute, the Royal United Services Institute, the Melbourne Cricket Club, and the Australian Senate’s lecture series.